lukas-hzb/verve/README.md

 ### Environment Variables

-Create a `.env` file in the project root:
+Create a `.env` file in the project root with these variables:

 | Variable                  | Required | Description                          |
 |---------------------------|----------|--------------------------------------|